-The target audience for this guide is the administrator who has taken delivery of a packaged Clavister SG4300 Series appliance.
+The target audience for this guide is the administrator who has taken delivery of a packaged Clavister SG3200 Series appliance and is setting it up for the first time.
 The guide takes the user from unpacking and installation of the device through to power-up, including network connections and initial CorePlus configuration.